By Tristan Kromer – Building a Complete/ startup Team is not easy. Talent is in short supply.

 - The business person is responsible for the viability of the business model.
 S/he acts as the scales of justice when feasibility conflicts with desirability.
 The business person also takes care of the profit & loss statement and often manages the personalities involved.

-Incomplete TeamsThe thing about abstract concepts is that they’re abstract.
+Incomplete TeamsThe thing about abstract concepts is that they are abstract.
 Reality often disagrees.
+Click To Tweet

 The balanced team paradigm falls short when it is directly translated from concept to person.
 The important thing is the role.

-(If this sounds weird, read my post of the Four Parts of a Minimum Viable Product)
+(If this sounds weird, read our post of the Four Parts of a Minimum Viable Product)

 The MVP is not just about building the product.
 What about the feasibility of the channel?